Why buy delivered plants?

 It’s good practice to let plant soil dry out a few inches at the top so you don’t overwater them, and this also creates dry conditions that fungal gnats hate.
 They’ll look elsewhere for a des-res if the soil is dry.

-You can also give roots a drench every couple of months with Neem oil and water just in case killer fungal gnats are sniffing around.
+You can also give roots a drench every couple of months with Neem oil and water just in case any killer fungal gnats are still sniffing around.

 So that’s fungal gnats for you.
 We can’t stand them chewing on the roots of our precious babes.
 Roll up your sleeves and turf them out too – your foliage will thank you for it.